Civil Guard (Spain): Colonial service

-During Francoist era (1939–1975) and attempted coup d'état 1981
+Francoist era (1939–1975) and attempted coup d'état (1981)

 Following the Civil War, under the dictatorship of General Francisco Franco (1939–1975), the Guardia Civil was reinforced with the members of the Carabineros, the "Royal Corps of Coast and Frontier Carabiniers", following the disbandment of the carabinier corps.

 Critics of the Guardia Civil have alleged numerous instances of police brutality because of the organisation's association with Franco's regime.
 The fact that the Guardia largely operated in mostly rural and isolated parts of the country increased the risk of police violations of individual civil rights through lack of supervision and accountability.
-García Lorca's poems have contributed to the Guardia Civil's reputation as, at least at the time, a heavy-handed police force.
+Federico García Lorca's poems have contributed to the Guardia Civil's reputation as a heavy-handed police force at the time.

-The involvement of Guardia Civil figures in politics continued right up until the end of the twentieth century: on 23 February 1981, Lt.
+The involvement of Guardia Civil figures in politics continued until the end of the twentieth century: on 23 February 1981, Lt.
 Col. Antonio Tejero Molina, a member of the Guardia Civil, participated with other military forces in the failed 23-F coup d'état.
-Along with 200 members of the Guardia Civil, he briefly took hold of the lower house of the Cortes before the coup collapsed following a nationally televised address by King Juan Carlos, who denounced the coup.
+Along with 200 members of the Guardia Civil, he briefly took hold of the lower house of the Cortes before the coup collapsed following a nationally televised address denouncing the coup by King Juan Carlos.

 Modern force

 The Guardia Civil as a police force, has had additional tasks given to it in addition to its traditional role.
-Certain of these tasks are not delegated to the Civil Guard (as well as to the National Police) in certain Autonomous Communities, as some have their own autonomous police force, under the rule of their respective autonomous government.
-Forces like the Mossos d'Esquadra or the Ertzaintza carry out the duties of the Civil Guard there, such as highway patrol or law enforcement in rural areas.
+Certain of these tasks are not delegated to the Civil Guard (as well as to the National Police) in certain Autonomous Communities, as some have their own autonomous police forces.
+Forces such as the Mossos d'Esquadra and the Ertzaintza carry out duties such as highway patrol or law enforcement in rural areas, down to the Civil Guard elsewhere.

 The Spanish Civil Guard patrol ship Rio Segura moored in Dakar, Senegal, during the counternarcotics and proliferation exercise Saharan Express on March 8, 2014.

 It is the largest police force in Spain, in terms of area served.
-Today, they are primarily responsible for policing and/or safety regarding the following (but not limited to) areas and/or safety related issues (given in no special order):
+Today, their policing and safety duties include: